Hugh1996/naval-conquest/README.md

 - Scoring

   - Scores are updated and displayed after each round.
-  -  The score incrments by 1 when a target is successfully hit.
+  -  The score increments by 1 when a target is successfully hit.

 - Round Progression